 - International-type patent searches (based on a filed provisional patent application)

-Our patent attorneys and patent searchers can carry out either or both of these types of novelty searches for you to help you de-risk your intellectual property protection efforts.
+Our patent attorneys and patent searchers can carry out either or both of these types of novelty searches, as well as other international patent searches for you to help you de-risk your intellectual property protection efforts.